may/calmwater1/README.md

 <!-- ** No tags? -->
 * No due dates; use your calendar or your phone's reminder function.
 Otherwise you'll just clutter yourself up with a lot of 'should dos' and watch them pass by, undone.
 <!-- * the exception to this is the 'remind me randomly of things that are important to me' function, eg, 'I really can write that book' or 'Call your friends'.???? -->
+* No habits; use a habit tracker app.

 ## TODO the rest of this README